HNordholm/SQL_Store_analysis-/README.md

 Execute to perform analysis

-# Business tasks to be solved:
+# Tasks to be solved

 Q1.
 Who is the senior most employee based on jobtitle?